-The long-term expected rate of return on pension plan investments is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pension and Benefits, the board of trustees and the actuaries.
+The long-term expected rate of return on pension plan investments (7% at June 30, 2020) is determined by the State Treasurer, after consultation with the Directors of the Division of Investments and Division of Pension and Benefits, the board of trustees and the actuaries.
 The long-term expected rate of return was determined using a building block method in which best estimate ranges of expected future real rates of return are developed for each major class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Summary of asset class with target allocation and long-term real rate of return may be found on the PERS annual audit report located on their website at www.state.nj.us/treasury/pensions/gasb-68 notice.

-The discount rate used to measure the total pension liability was 6.28% as of June 30, 2019.
-This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00%, and a municipal bond rate of 3.50% as of June 30, 2019, based on the Bond Buyer Go 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-Based on these assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2057 and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
+The discount rate used to measure the total pension liability was 7.00% as of June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers and the non employer contributing entity will be based on 78% of the actuarially determined contributions of the State employer and 100% of actuarially determined contributions for the local employers.
+Based on these assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments to determine total pension liability.